On-Page Navigation Links

 A successful person masters the art of never expecting to be given anything on a plate, but always appreciates help and support when it is offered.

 If you need to learn something new, always research who is a master at that skill and either reach out to them personally or invest in their training and/or coaching.
 Learn the importance of working on one major aspect of your business and development at a time, even if you are running 2 projects separately.
 Then find your training/coach and achieve new understanding, acquire new skills, and grow as a person.
+You could, of course, become self-taught – to some extent anyway.
+There is nothing wrong with learning in any form; provided that your source material is accurate and up-to-date.

 Remain positive despite life.